klauer/epics-sumo-mirror/doc/sumo-install.rst

 Parts of sumo
 -------------

-Sumo consists of some scripts, some python modules, some documentation and configuration files.
+Sumo consists of scripts, python modules, documentation and configuration files.

-The sumo distribution does not contain the configuration files since you have to adapt them to your development host.
+The distribution does not contain the configuration files since you have to adapt them to your development host.
 Examples of configuration files are shown further below.